ADR-065: Contract surface — admission rules and payload pattern

 D3.
 Callee-owned OHS Protocols in <context>.contracts.protocols.*

 Each context publishes the synchronous-call Protocols it offers under its own <context>.contracts.protocols.* sub-package.
 These are callee-owned Open Host Service contracts: the context that implements the capability defines the type.
 Consumed by apps/* framework deliverables only — never by another context’s application code.
-The framework-to-context import seam (validator rule 7) makes apps/* the legitimate consumer.
+The framework-to-context import seam (the validator’s app-context-surface rule) makes apps/* the legitimate consumer.

 D4.
 Inter-context notification flow — events + ACL + projection